1968 New York City teachers' strike: Personnel

-This unilateral decision violated the rules of the union's contract.
-The teachers were nearly unanimously Jewish.
+Unit AdministratorThis unilateral decision violated the union's contract.
+The teachers were nearly all Jewish.
 One black teacher included on the list, seemingly by accident, was quickly reinstated.
 In total, 83 workers were dismissed from the Ocean Hill–Brownsville district.

 Parents in Brownsville generally supported the governing board.
 Outsiders appreciated the black school board's attempt to regain control over its own school system.

 Shanker called the dismissals "a kind of vigilante activity" and said the schools had neglected due process.
 The Board of Education urged the teachers to ignore the letters.
-Mayor John Lindsay issued a statement countermanding the district's decision and condemning "anarchy and lawlessness".
+Mayor John Lindsay issued a statement countermanding the decision and condemning "anarchy and lawlessness" in the district.
 The dismissals were also condemned by the American Jewish Congress.

 Strikes

 May

 When the teachers tried to return to the school, they were blocked by hundreds of community members and teachers who supported the administration's decision.
 One sign displayed in the window of the occupied school read, "Black people control your schools".
 (At the same time, other teachers were staying off the job as per UFT instructions.)

 On May 15, 300 police officers, including at least 60 in plainclothes, cordoned off the school (making five arrests), effectively breaking the parent blockade and allowing the teachers to return.
 The city's Board of Education and the Ocean Hill–Brownsville board both announced on the same day that the schools would close.

 From May 22–24, 350 UFT members stayed out of school in protest.
 On June 20, these 350 strikers were also dismissed by the governing board.
 Under the terms of the decentralization agreement, the teachers were returned to the control of the New York City public school system, where they sat idle in the school district offices.